cnabio/duffle/docs/101-bundle-json.md

 - images: The list of dependent images
     - name: The image name
     - URI: The image reference (REGISTRY/NAME:TAG).
 Note that _should_ be a CAS SHA, not a version tag as in the example above.
+    - digest: the cryptographically hashed digest of the image.
+The implementation of hash verification depends on image type.
     - refs: An array listing the locations which refer to this image, and whose values should be replaced by the value specified in URI.
 Each entry contains the following properties:
         - path: the path of the file where the value should be replaced
         - field:a selector specifying a location (or locations) within that file where the value should be replaced